rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

     This explains that variable you have placed into the `scriptedLaunchOpts`.
 You wouldn't want to fix every test every time you bump a version, or worse...

 2. `build.sbt` is where you might want to define some keys which define a setting you are testing.
-For now, will just define a `task`
+For now, we'll just define a `task`

         TaskKey[Unit]("onePlusOneIsTwo") := {